 The Overlay system depends on the Real-Time Data Manager component provided by the COGITO Unity Library.
-By requesting data using the FetchOnce or Poll methods (described in detail in deliverable D7.5), the DCC application renders the results either as a separate layer of objects within the 3D scene or by applying a special visual effect to the elements that are referenced by the returned data.
+By requesting data using the FetchOnce or Poll methods (described in detail in deliverable D7.6), the DCC application renders the results either as a separate layer of objects within the 3D scene or by applying a special visual effect to the elements that are referenced by the returned data.
 There are three different visualisation types:

-- a) 2D dots: Used for Health & Safety and Quality Control data - b) 3D markers: Used for IoT/Location Tracking data - c) Element colouring: Used for Work Progress data
+- a) Extra elements/coloured spaces: Used for Health & Safety - b) 3D markers: Used for IoT/Location Tracking data - c) BIM Element colouring: Used for Work Progress and Quality Control data

-The overlays can be enabled or disabled at any time using the UI (overlays button panel on the right, as described in 2.7.7); only one overlay can be active at any time.
+The overlays can be enabled or disabled at any time using the UI (overlays button panel on the right, as described in 2.7.8); only one overlay can be active at any time.